 Taking the first step toward recovery is often the most difficult part of the journey.
 But in reality, you can do much more than your mind sometimes wants you to think.
 Instead of thinking, “No, I can’t,” change your mantra to, “Yes I can.”
 You can have a better day today.
 You can find something good about yourself.
 Yes, you can.

 Grab some fresh air.
 Take some time to look at the world around you—the one outside of your bedroom.
 Soak in the little things you can find beauty in.
 And don’t stop there.
-Maybe even invest in taking a trip somewhere you have always wanted to go to even if it takes you outside of your comfort zone.
+Maybe even invest in taking a trip in a campervan, a boat or even a plane.
 After all, sometimes a change of perspective can make a big difference.

 Depression feeds on loneliness.
 Don’t let it.
 Instead, try picking up your phone and calling an old friend or loved one.
 If possible, meet with them in person and remind yourself that you are not a burden to them.
 Don’t let your mind trick you into thinking you don’t deserve companionship.
 Everyone does, which means, so do you.